 Additional highlights to the Smoke-Free Ontario Act include:

 - No smoking or using an electronic cigarette when a person under 16 is also in the motor vehicle

 - All components of electronic cigarettes are prohibited to be sold to those under 19 years of age (now including e-juice)

 Smoking tobacco, cannabis and using an electronic cigarette (vaping) is allowed on sidewalks, parking lots, roads, rights-of-ways, beaches and walking trails.

-Niagara's Smoke-Free Outdoor Spaces By-law
+Niagara's Smoke and Vapour-Free Outdoor Spaces By-law